pendle-finance/boros-documentation/docs/LitePaper.md

   - Open a limit order on the orderbook and wait for someone to take their order, creating a pair of swaps between the two users.
   - Do a market order, filling an existing limit orders, creating a pair of swaps between the two users.

-### Important terms and mechanics, using an example:
+### Important terms and mechanics, using an example

 - Example market: ETHUSDT funding rates on Binance
   - Maturity: in 6 months (June 2025)